-Our company was founded, and has operated for more than two centuries, on the core values of quality, integrity and community.
+Our company was founded, and has operated for more than two centuries, on the core values of quality, collaboration, integrity, agility and community.
 Our success and exceptional reputation are due to the dedication of our employees, who embody the spirit and values of our company through their daily interactions with customers, vendors, shareholders, the community, and fellow employees.